-(1) The weighting of the long-term incentive grant value for the President and CEO is different (62% PSUs and 38% Stock Options) to reflect stock option distribution requirements which limit the number of stock options that may be awarded during any calendar year to any individual participant to a maximum of 20 percent of the stock options awarded in that year.
+(1) The weighting of the 2016 long-term incentive grant value for the Former President and CEO was different (62% PSUs and 38% Stock Options) to reflect stock option distribution requirements which limit the number of stock options that may be awarded during any calendar year to any individual participant to a maximum of 20% of the stock options awarded in that year.
+Mr. Jobin did not reach the limit for his 2016 long-term incentive grant.